-Sibley Historic Site is now closed for the 2021 season.
-We will continue to offer various virtual and in-person programs throughout the year.
-You can find more information on programs by viewing our events calendar.
+Sibley Historic Site will open on May 28th for the 2022 season.
+You can find more information on tours and programs by viewing our Hours & Rates page.

 The Sibley Historic Site includes four limestone and brick buildings that are among the oldest still standing structures in Minnesota.
 They include the Sibley House, the Faribault House, the Dupuis House, and a Cold Store.
 Today, the restored buildings help tell the history of the region's fur trade, Sibley's involvement in Minnesota business and politics, as well as his role in the U.S.-Dakota War of 1862.

 - A store is located in the Dupuis House and has gifts and souvenirs for all ages and interests.
 Items include history-themed toys, collectibles, posters and historic reproductions.
 Browse books on a variety of subjects, including biographies of Henry Hastings Sibley and histories of Minnesota's fur trade and American Indians.
 Snacks are also available.

 - A selection of our products is available for sale online.

 - Snacks are sold in the museum store.

 - The historic site is accessible to visitors with limited mobility, but some buildings and areas are not easily accessible to individuals in wheelchairs.

 - Visitors with limited mobility may drive to the historic site after paying admission.

 - Please call ahead to ask questions about access for individuals with limited mobility.